lockss/gnh-plugins/README.md

 ### Building and Signing Plugins.

  - In the gnh-plugins directory:
-    - For development: `mvn package -Dinsecure`\.
-This will create an unsigned plugin which can only be used in the development environemt.
+    - For development: `mvn package -Dtesting`\.
+This will create an plugin signed with a non-secret key, suitable for use in the development environment.
     - For production: `mvn package -Dkeystore.location=<private_keystore_file> -Dkeystore.alias=<alias>`.
-Supply the keystore passphrase when prompted, or on the command line with `-Dkeystore.password=<password>`.\
+Supply the keystore passphrase when prompted, or on the command line with `-Dkeystore.password=<password>`.
     - The plugin jar(s) will be written to target/pluginjars .

 ### Using Plugins.

- - To load a signed or unsigned plugin into the development and testing environemt, pass the path to the plugin jar to runcluster with `-jar
+ - To load a signed or unsigned plugin into the development and testing environment, pass the path to the plugin jar to runcluster with `-jar
    <plugin_jar>`.
 Either org.lockss.plugin.registryJars or
    org.lockss.plugin.registry must also be set.
 See [runcluster](https://github.com/lockss/laaws-dev-scripts/tree/develop/runcluster)